MURIEL’S VISION FOR GLOBAL PEACE

 How it started

 Muriel Matters was an activist in many areas.
-When preparing a presentation detailing her run for The House of Commons in 1924, it was discovered one of her first activities, in the area perhaps dearest to her heart, was working for Peace – she started her own group in 1914, well before Gallipoli and the subsequent death of her brother (Charles) at Lone Pine in August, 1915.
+When preparing a presentation detailing her run for The House of Commons in 1924, it was discovered that one of her first activities, in the area perhaps dearest to her heart, was working for Peace – she started her own group in 1914, well before Gallipoli and the subsequent death of her brother, Charles Matters, at Lone Pine in August 1915.

 She then joined other groups and became active within the Women’s International League for Peace & Freedom (WILPF).
-Listed as a speaker at their 1915 conference in The Hague, Muriel seems to have been thwarted in her attempt to attend, as no speech was actually recorded.
+Listed as a speaker at their 1915 conference in The Hague, Muriel appears to have been prevented from attending, as no speech was recorded.
 Peace became one of her life’s continual themes – ‘we must speak, we must act for world peace’.

-The Society wanted to recognise this particular aspect of Muriel’s work, and at the suggestion of our friends at The Adelaide Day Centre, adopted the theme of Article 3 of the United Nation’s Declaration of Human Rights1 – that everyone has ‘the right to life, liberty and security’ as a concept that was universal and underpinned opposition to all wars and conflicts.
-The event acknowledging UN UDHR will now be held annually.
+The Society wanted to recognise this particular aspect of Muriel’s work, and at the suggestion of our friends at The Adelaide Day Centre, adopted the theme of Article 3 of the United Nations’ Declaration of Human Rights – that everyone has ‘the right to life, liberty and security’ as a concept that was universal and underpinned opposition to all wars and conflicts.1 The event acknowledging the UN UDHR will now be held annually.

 National and International Links